John Neville, 1st Marquess of Montagu: Wars of the Roses

 Reconciliation between the crown and the sons of the dead lords of St Albans on the one half and of York and his Neville allies did not last, however.
 In mid-September 1459, the Earl of Salisbury, intending to meet York at the latter's castle at Ludlow, marched south from Middleham Castle with his household, retainers, and a force of around five-thousand men.
 John and Thomas were with him.
 Salisbury's force was engaged by a much larger royal army under the command of Lord Audley on 23 September at Blore Heath, near Mucklestone, Staffordshire.
 Even though he had numerical superiority the result was a defeat for Audley, who was killed.
 However at some point John Neville – along with his brother Thomas and their father's retainer James Harrington were captured.
 This might have occurred in their pursuit of fleeing Lancastrians the next day or alternatively they may have been injured in battle and had been sent home.
 Either way, captured at Acton Bridge near Tarporley, Cheshire, the four were imprisoned in Chester Castle.

 John Neville was not released until July 1460.
 As a result, he was not present at the Yorkists' rout at the Battle of Ludford Bridge, which resulted in his father and brother's exile in Calais.
 He had still been attainted at the Parliament of Devils in October 1459 and only restored in August the next year.
 He was not released until June that year, and remained in London during York's return from exile, and his claiming of the throne.
 On 1 November 1460, York appointed John the king's Chamberlain for a crown-wearing ceremony at St Paul's Cathedral.
 He stayed in London as word arrived that Lancastrians were gathering an army in the north; York, Salisbury, and John's brother Thomas marched north to confront them.
 On 30 December 1460, they went down to a crushing defeat outside York's castle at Sandal, at the Battle of Wakefield where York and Thomas were killed, and Salisbury captured and beheaded the next day.

-John Neville appears to have been Lieutenant of the castle of Calais, whilst Warwick served as its Captain.
+John Neville appears to have been Lieutenant of the castle of Calais, while Warwick served as its Captain.
 During the Protector's absence that winter, and after York's and Salisbury's death, alongside his brothers Warwick and George (the Chancellor) Neville was part of the head of government.